Critical Languages Institute Funding

 Beginning Russian students study at ASU for 2 months, then go abroad for 1 month.

-Beginning Indonesian students and all intermediate and advanced Russian students study abroad for two months.
+Beginning Indonesian students and all intermediate and advanced Indonesian and Russian students study abroad for two months.

 Learn More